A homeowners association newsletter guide

 Table of contents

-Many HOAs already have a monthly or quarterly newsletter, but some have found that their readers don’t take the time to look at the newsletter.
+Many HOAs already have a monthly or quarterly newsletter, but some have found that their readers don’t even look at the newsletter.
 That’s frustrating for the people who spent time and energy creating the publication.
 Plus, printing out a regular newsletter costs money.
 If no one is reading them, financial resources are being wasted.

 If your HOA is having this problem, perhaps it’s time to make some changes.